ros-navigation/navigation2/doc/use_cases/navigation_with_cartographer.md

 **2- (Robot or PC)** Bring up Navigation

 This will bring up Navigation 2 without nav2_amcl and nav2_map_server.
-Cartographer will publish to /map topic and do localization.
+It is assumed that the SLAM node(s) will publish to /map topic and provide the map->odom transform.

       -  ros2 launch nav2_bringup nav2_navigation_launch.py